chipweinberger/flutter_pcm_sound/README.md

 To stop audio, just stop calling `feed`.

 > 🧠 **Why no start & stop functions?**  In Flutter, every call that touches the native side happens asynchronously.
 If playback depended on `await start()` and `await stop()`, you’d always have to deal with timing jitter between Dart and native while adding additional, needless delay.
 Instead, `flutter_pcm_sound` takes a simpler approach: `feed()` does everything.
 Feeding immediately begins playback if needed and seamlessly continues until the buffer is empty — i.e. until the feed callback is invoked with `remainingFrames = 0`.
-If you really want a `stop()` function, you can easily wrap `flutter_pcm_sound` so that `feed()` becomes a no-op while “stopped.”
+If you really want a `stop()` function, you can easily wrap `flutter_pcm_sound` so that `feed()` becomes a no-op while “stopped”, which will cause playback to naturally end.
 This library is designed to be extended and built upon.

 ## Is Playing?